-In order to be successful in today’s competitive economic environment, fund managers have to be able to differentiate themselves from the competition.
+In order to be successful in today’s competitive economic environment, fund managers in private capital markets have to be able to differentiate themselves from the competition.
 If you are looking to help your organization stand out from the crowd, effective communication, relationship management, and business intelligence capabilities are crucial.

 You have to get the intention of investors, understand their objectives, and provide them the information they need when and where they need it.

 This is no easy task, and it is made even more difficult if you are using outdated methods to gather, manage, and assess investor data.
 Relying on spreadsheets or a rudimentary data collection system to store data is inefficient and increases the risk that key facts either are not tracked or are lost at some point in the process.

 Plus, there are inherent security issues with that approach that can result in a data breach that is costly to resolve and damaging to your organization’s reputation.
 In addition, not using a business intelligence solution to gain insight about investors means you are failing to maximize the value of the data you are working so hard to collect.

 For these and other reasons, purpose-built data/relationship management and business intelligence solutions are essential.

 Where does your company stand in terms of having the systems you need to engage with investors in a way that drives better outcomes?
 It can be hard to get the proper perspective from inside your organization.

 What many companies in private capital markets find to be enlightening is getting an unbiased opinion from outside experts.
 Our private equity technology assessment produces a detailed evaluation of an organization’s ability to collect, manage, and act on investor data.